REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: POMDP Construction and Probabilistic Execution

-where $b_{t+1}^P$ is the belief state at time $t+1$.
+where $b_{t+1}^P$, $s_{t+1}$, $a_{t+1}$ and $o_{t+1}$ are the belief state, p-state, action and observation (respectively) at time $t+1$.
+Equation~\ref{eqn:belief-update} says that $b_{t+1}^P$ is proportional to the product of the terms on the right hand side.
 The belief update continues until policy execution is terminated.
 In our case, policy execution terminates when doing so has a higher (expected) utility than continuing to execute the policy.
-This happens when either the belief in a specific p-state is very high (e.g., $\ge 0.8$), or none of the p-states have a high probability associated with them after invoking the policy several times---the latter case is interpreted as the failure to execute the coarse-resolution action under consideration.
-We will use ``POMDP-1'' to refer to the process of constructing a POMDP, computing the policy, and using this policy to implement the desired abstract action.
+This happens when either the belief in a specific p-state is very high (e.g., $\ge 0.8$), or none of the p-states have a high probability associated with them after invoking the policy several times---the latter case is interpreted as a failure to execute the coarse-resolution action under consideration.